souzamarcelo/traffic-belief-revision/README.md

 }
 ```

-Please, make sure to reference us if you use FuzzyStudio in your research.
+Please, make sure to reference us if you use our methods in your research.

 ***